AI Visibility

 The AI Visibility Score is a number from zero to one hundred.
 It shows how well AI engines can understand, trust, and recommend you.

 It is not a vanity metric.
-A low score means an AI cannot place you, which means it will not name you.
+A low score means an AI cannot place you, and a model that cannot place you will not name you.
+The score exists to turn a vague worry, "are we invisible to ChatGPT," into something you can measure and move.

 The four pillars

-AudFlo scores four pillars.
-Each answers a question an AI asks about your site.
+AudFlo scores four pillars, and they are weighted, because not every signal matters equally.
+Each answers a question an AI asks about your site, and each is backed by how engines actually behave.

 Together they cover thirty-two checks.
 The full breakdown lives in the methodology.